-• Tags allow you to avoid re-entering the same information again and again.
+- Tags allow you to name data items, so you know which data item within the PLC you are referring to.
+Further, if the data in the PLC moves or if you decide to switch to an entirely different family of PLC, you can simply re-map the tags, and avoid having to make any other changes to your database. - Tags allow you to avoid re-entering the same information again and again.
 When you create a tag, you specify how the tag is to be displayed.
 In the case of an integer tag, this means you tell Crimson how many decimal places are to be used, and what units, if any, are to be appended to the value.
 When you place a tag on a display page, Crimson knows how to format it without you having to do anything further.
-Similarly, if you decide to change the formatting, and perhaps switch from one set of units to another, you can do this in one place, without having to edit each display page in turn.

-- On Masters configured to have a color virtual HMI, tags are used as the basis for color animation.
+Similarly, if you decide to change the formatting, and perhaps switch from one set of units to another, you can do this in one place, without having to edit each display page in turn. - On terminals with color displays, tags are used as the basis for color animation.
 The various colors that are defined for a tag can be used to specify the way in which other animation primitives will be displayed.
-Without tags, you will have no way of changing the color of anything other than textbased data fields. - Tags are the key to implementing slave protocols.
-Crimson treats these protocols as mechanisms for exposing data items within the Master.
+Without tags, you will have no way of changing the color of anything other than text-based data fields. - Tags are the key to implementing slave protocols.
+Crimson treats these protocols as mechanisms for exposing data items within the terminal.
 This allows the same data to be accessed via multiple ports, so that, for example, a machine setting could be changed by both a local SCADA package, and a similar package working over Ethernet from a remote site.
-Without tags, there would be nothing to expose, and this mechanism could not be implemented! - Tags are used within Crimson to implement many advanced features.
-If you want to use functionality such as alarms, triggers, data logging or the web server, you will have to use tags, period.
-The formatting data from the tag definition is typically required by all these features, so tags are mandatory for their operation.
+Without tags, there would be nothing to expose, and this mechanism could not be implemented!